This is a 2-day intensive ultrasound hands-on cadaver workshop

 This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification program of The Royal College of Physicians and Surgeons of Canada,

-approved by the University of Toronto (29 credits).
+approved by the University of Toronto (TBA).

 This program meets the accreditation criteria of The College of Family Physicians of Canada and has been accredited by the